AD-SDL/wei/docs/source/pages/introduction.rst

 Introduction to RPL WEI
 =======================

-WEI is a Python-based tool for automating and managing sequences of instrument and computation actions (**workflows**) in a modular workcell environment.
+WEI is a Python-based tool for automating and managing sequences of instrument and computation actions (**workflows**) in a modular environment in which a variety of hardware and software components implement common interfaces.
 This tool leverages ROS (`Robot Operating System <https://www.ros.org>`_) for inter-module communication and `Globus Compute <https://www.globus.org/compute>`_, a function-as-a-service platform, for distributed computation.
 It is particularly geared towards managing complex workflows in scientific research and laboratory environments.